pjay79/pjay79/README.md

 ### Bio

 Software Developer building Web and Mobile applications across the Full Stack.
-Specializing in JavaScript, React, React Native, Node, and AWS.
+Specializing in JavaScript, TypeScript, React, React Native, Node, and AWS.
 AWS Community Builder at Amazon Web Services.

 Experienced as a Lead Developer on multiple projects whilst working in Startup and Agency environments.